ewaldmire/ascender/docs/development/minikube.md

 ```

 To iterate on changes to the Dockerfile, rebuild and push the image, then delete
-the climber Pod.
+the ascender Pod.
 A new Pod will respawn with the latest revision.

-## Accessing climber
+## Accessing ascender

 To access via the web browser, run the following command:
 ```